mhite/extending-splunk-otel-distribution/extending-the-splunk-opentelemetry-distribution.md

 ### Edit source

-Because the Pub/Sub receiver and the `logstransform` processor are not enabled by default with the Splunk distribution, I will need to enable the components in the source code and create a custom build based upon these changes.
-I've provided `diff` examples below to illustrate the changes made.
+Because the `googlecloudpubsubreceiver` receiver and the `logstransform` processor are not enabled by default with the Splunk distribution, I will need to enable the components in the source code and create a custom build based upon these changes.
+I've provided `diff` examples below to illustrate the changes made along with screenshots highlighting the necessary changes.

+#### `internal/components/components.go`

 The following is a diff demonstrating the changes made to `internal/components/components.go`: